What's the Difference Between an Individual Lease and a Joint Lease as a UCF Student?

-An Individual LeaseIndividual Lease
+An Individual UCF Apartment LeaseIndividual Lease

 An individual lease, also referred to as a "by the bedroom" lease, is one of the most popular lease types offered at apartment communities near university and college campuses.
 If you sign an individual lease, you are financially responsible for only your part of the rent and any other expenses associated with your section.
 This includes your bedroom, bathroom, and the general upkeep of shared areas.